Pavan2026/FRONTENDiNTEGRATION/README.md

 # Hardhat and React Project with Solidity Smart Contract

 This project is a basic implementation of a Solidity smart contract using Hardhat and React.
-The smart contract is designed to retrieve the name and symbol of a token.
+The smart contract is designed to retrieve the name and symbol of a token and also set tokenname and tokensymbol.

 ## Prerequisites